-On a Thirsty Pelican Walking tour, you’ll be introduced to a wide variety of local brews featuring at least 3 breweries and take in a few iconic St Pete sights along the way.
+On a Brewery Tour, you’ll be introduced to a wide variety of local brews featuring at least 3 breweries and take in a few iconic St Pete sights along the way.

 It’s a fun and relaxed way to learn more about the local brew scene as well as get a bit of insider info on the culture and community of St Pete.

 Have a relaxing dinner at The Rowe Bar at The Don CeSar